 The last coup, in 1999, by General Pervez Musharraf was presented to the public as necessary to end the corruption of the Nawaz Sharif government.

 It is interesting that both India and Pakistan started off with the same set of issues, but where Indians at the very least attempted to overcome them through democratic methods, Pakistanis allowed the army to squirm its way into civilian life – with disastrous consequences for the country.
 Here are the main reasons why the Pakistan Army continues to be the dominant player in the country.

 The road to military rule in Pakistan was paved by the political class itself.
 Unlike in India where Gandhians such as J.B.
 Kripalani were calling for cutting down military expenditure (“The followers of Gandhi and adherents of universal peace should not increase military expenditure”), the first speech of Liaquat Ali Khan highlighted the importance of a strong army.
 “The defence of the state is our foremost consideration, it dominates all other governmental activities,” he declared.

 These sentiments were widely shared by the Muslim migrants from India who had settled in major cities afterward, and become a strong political voice.
 Others who supported the strong army were Kashmiris and religious groups.

-Thus, during the first 11 years of its independence, and until the first coup, .
+Thus, during the first 11 years of its independence, and until the first coup, Pakistan spent an average of 60.69 per cent of its national budget on defence.
 The army had tasted blood and so this state of affairs continued for decades.
 Ayesha Jalal writes in The Struggle for Pakistan that in 1973 almost 90 per cent of the federal budget went to military ends.
 By the late 1980s, around 80 per cent of spending either paid off debt or funded the army.